 The putaway process lays the foundation for the rest of your warehouse operations.
 It plays a role in how much damage your goods will sustain, the likelihood of theft or loss, how easy it will be for warehouse staff to locate goods, and how long the picking process will take.
 In a nutshell, an investment in the health of your putaway process is an investment in the overall health of your warehouse.

 Directed putaway algorithms enable warehouses to store their items in the most efficient way possible.
-A warehouse management system equipped with a directed putaway algorithm presents game-changing possibilities for your distribution business.
+A WMS or a 3PL warehouse management system equipped with a directed putaway algorithm presents game-changing possibilities for your distribution business.

 Written by Ruthie Bowles